fabric

 Microbus comes bundled with a few core microservices that implement common functionality required by most if not all Microbus applications.

-A uniform code structure is a byproduct of using code generation.
-A familiar code structure helps engineers get oriented quickly also when they are not the original authors of the code.
+Uniform code structure - A uniform code structure is a beneficial byproduct of the way coding agents work in Microbus.
+A familiar code structure helps agents get oriented quickly.

 Connector Construct